autophagy/pycon-2025-otel-workshop/README.md

 - [Prometheus](https://prometheus.io/) for metrics.
 - [Loki](https://grafana.com/oss/loki/) for logging.
 - [Tempo](https://grafana.com/docs/tempo/latest/) for tracing.
+- [Grafana](https://grafana.com/) a combined platform where we send metrics, logging and tracing data so we can access it all in one place.
+- [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) for collecting, processing and exporting OTel data to the services above.

 To start the telemetry platform using [Docker Compose](https://docs.docker.com/compose/), run the following: